RuiAN77/Damba-ST/README.md

-# Urban-SSM
+# Damba-ST
-Official implementation for Urban-SSM
+Official implementation for Damba-ST